bahern82/interactive_dashboard/README.md

 For small screen sizes a more attractive layout is used.
 The first row contains the 3 statistical calculations.The next three rows contain 2 charts each.
 The last last 2 rows contain 1 scatterplot chart each.

 For large screens 3 columns are used for statistics, piecharts and barcharts.

-On extra large screens the scatterplots are displayed side by side so viewers can easily view all statistics on the same screen.

 Flexbox has been used to align items horizontally.